-1. Purchase and distributie manipulatives and instructional tools to increase effectiveness of teaching to all learners.
-2. Implement Professional Development workshops to introduce Gen Ed teachers to effective use of learning tools to engage all learners 3.
-Provide Professional Development on the child find process 4.
-Purchase and distribute Pre Referral Intervention Manuals for principals in each region Goal 2: Provide students with a positive and safe school environments which promotes student retention, recovery, and reintegration into families and communities State Priorities Addressed: 3,4,5,6 Expected Measurable Outcomes 40% DASS cohort graduation rate 25% of in-custody potential graduates with a re-entry transition plan <1% suspension/expulsion rate Positive school culture as measured by student survey Positive school culture as measured by teacher survey Positive school culture as measured by staff survey 100% of facilities rated in good repair Actions and Services Students Served All Teachers utilize universal learning plan template with each student based on their educational/vocational goals, and conduct one-on-one meetings on a weekly basis, monitoring student learning outcomes and ensuring that progress towards goals is on track.
+<1% suspension/expulsion rate

+Positive school culture as measured by student survey

+Positive school culture as measured by teacher survey

+Positive school culture as measured by staff survey

+100% of facilities rated in good repair

+Actions and Services Students Served Teachers utilize universal learning plan template with each student based on their educational/vocational goals, and conduct one-on-one meetings on a weekly basis, monitoring student learning outcomes and ensuring that progress towards goals is on track.
 1. Monitor DASS Graduation Cohort progress on a monthly basis through one-on-one reviews of Learning Plans. a.
 Unit completion b.
 Attendance c.
 Retention d.
 Re-engagement of withdrawn 12th graders e.
-Assessment scores and gains (TABE, CASAS, CAASPP, ELPAC)
+Assessment scores and gains (TABE, CASAS, CAASPP, ELPAC) All Continue to implement Restorative Justice (RJ) curriculum and practices to promote a positive school climate and provide students with conflict resolution and anger management skills. (modified).
+Practices include:

+- 1. Implementing RJ circles in all classes (including small group instruction) - 2.
+Offering RJ as an elective curriculum for students with lower TABE scores - 3.
+Offering integrated classes within history and English (site-based classes) - 4.
+5 units of RJ embedded in graduation requirements - 5.
+Provide RJ training for teachers and management - 6.
+Provide intensive in-custody program pods with individual case management

+Pre-release, provide individual credit counseling and connections to post release sites integrated into a comprehensive re-entry transition plan.

+All Custody Students

-Continue to implement Restorative Justice (RJ) curriculum and practices to promote a positive school climate and provide students with conflict resolution and anger management skills.
-Practices include: Implementing RJ circles in all classes (including small group instruction) Offering RJ as an elective curriculum for students with lower TABE scores Offering integrated classes within history and English (site-based classes) 5 units of RJ embedded in graduation requirements Provide RJ training for teachers and management Provide intensive in-custody program pods with individual case management Pre-release, provide individual credit counseling and connections to post release sites integrated into a comprehensive re-entry transition plan.
-1. Provide intensive in-custody program pods with individual case management 2.
-Continue to provide re-entry resources and programs to students including, but not limited to: The JBJB evidence-based curriculum, 7 Habits curriculum books, Back on Track (BOT) program including life skills classes and a specific living areas that provide additional support for the transition out of custody 3.
-A reentry transitions navigator to assist an individual with a transition plan to navigate services out of custody (including academic counseling) All Custody Students Create and implement a system that can be implemented school-wide for the referral, tracking, and enrollment of in-custody students to community sites 1.
-Pre-release, students work with staff to complete a transition plan that includes academic needs and a basic needs self-assessment to identify the community site locations and other partners for the student to enroll at 2.
-Site-based staff provide students with updated community sites forms and other re-entry information 3.
+- 1. Provide intensive in-custody program pods with individual case management - Continue to provide re-entry resources and programs to students including, but not limited - to: The JBJB evidence-based curriculum, 7 Habits curriculum books, Back on Track (BOT) program including life skills classes and a specific living areas that provide additional support for the transition out of custody - 4.
+A reentry transitions navigator to assist an individual with a transition plan to navigate services out of custody (including academic counseling)

+Create and implement a system that can be implemented school-wide for the referral, tracking, and enrollment of in-custody students to community sites

+All Custody Students

+- 1. Pre-release, students work with staff to complete a transition plan that includes academic needs and a basic needs self-assessment to identify the community site locations and other partners for the student to enroll at - 2.
+Site-based staff provide students with updated community sites forms and other re-entry information - 3.
 Site-based staff complete a google form for community site referrals, college transitions, or employment transitions.

-All Custody Students Maintain existing partnerships (other community based organizations, colleges, and industry) and develop new partnerships based on the needs of students and the specific communities Five Keys serves All Students Goal 3: Students will be college and/or career ready State priorities addressed: 4, 8 Expected Measurable Outcomes 50% of high school diploma/equivalency completers will meet the "Prepared" performance level under the state college and career indicator 80% of all students will complete an appropriate learning/transition plan upon enrollment
+Maintain existing partnerships (other community based organizations, colleges, and industry) and develop new partnerships based on the needs of students and the specific communities Five Keys serves

+All Students

+Goal 3: Students will be college and/or career ready

+State priorities addressed: 4, 8

+Expected Measurable Outcomes

+50% of high school diploma/equivalency completers will meet the "Prepared" performance level under the state college and career indicator

+80% of all students will complete an appropriate learning/transition plan upin enrollment